vmware/distributed-apps-platform/README.md

 1. LYDIAN - Core engine of LYDIAN supporting distributed apps platform.
 2. LYDIAN-UI - A front end for accessing information on any running setup.

+Further details of each project are in README files of respective projects.